 Diastasis Recti Pregnancy Treatment

 According to Web MD, there are several options if you’re dealing with DRA after pregnancy.
 If rehab doesn’t work for you, an operation to correct diastasis may be something your doctor will recommend.
-Recovering after pregnancy with DRA is more challenging so keep in mind allow your body some rest from heavy lifting and definitely weigh out your options.
+Recovering after pregnancy with DRA is more challenging.
+Allow your body some rest from heavy lifting and definitely weigh out your options.

 If you believe you may have diastasis recti, talk with your doctor.